k0gen/simplex-startos/instructions.md

 ## About

-Your SimpleX Server comes with an [SMP server](https://simplex.chat/docs/server.html) for sending/receiving messages and an [XFTP server](https://simplex.chat/docs/xftp-server.html) for transferring files and media.
+Your SimpleX Server comes with a [SMP server](https://simplex.chat/docs/server.html) for sending/receiving messages and an [XFTP server](https://simplex.chat/docs/xftp-server.html) for transferring files and media.

 In SimpleX, participants choose which servers to use for receiving messages and files.
 I receive through my private server, and you receive through your private server.
 Or we could both receive through the same private server.
 Or we could each use different public servers.